SiliconLabs/wiseconnect/examples/snippets/wlan/paho_mqtt_client/mqtt_over_tcp/readme.md

    **![MQTT broker Configuration](resources/readme/mqtt_connect.png)**

 >**Note:**
-> If we want to use IPv6 with the embedded MQTT client application, we will be using the Mosquitto command line to test the example because the MQTT Explorer application doesn't support IPv6.
+> If we want to use IPv6 with the Paho MQTT client application, we will be using the Mosquitto command line to test the example because the MQTT Explorer application doesn't support IPv6.

 > The following commands are used to test the MQTT client with IPv6 addresses using the Mosquitto command line:
 >